 Secondly, I have recognised that once I became accepted as female in the male dominated world, I have had to shout louder to be heard!
 It was a wake-up call to me as I see many amazing women whose voices are lessened in this sense.
 I recognise that we all work harder to make positive change and I truly believe that gender equality is vitally important to create the world that includes everyone as equals.

 Have you found certain groups of women are more at risk than others?
 If you are comfortable sharing your own experiences, could you provide examples?

 I feel most women face oppression in this world, whether it is based in culture or in a personal sense.
-Being trans increases this feeling as we face discrimination from a small percentage of other women yet being from an ethnic or racial minority increases the risk as the numbers of those who have lost their lives shows.
+Being trans increases this feeling as we face discrimination from a small percentage of other women yet being from an ethnic or racial minority background increases the risk as the numbers of those who have lost their lives show.
 This is why allies are so important as I feel we need to stand up to hatred wherever it appears.

 In your experience as a defender, what are your main concerns when carrying out your activism in the private, public, and digital sphere?

-In my experience my main concerns are that by being vocal and challenging injustices in our world, it can put the individual under threat of attack whether verbal or physical.
+In my experience my main concerns are that being vocal and challenging injustices in our world can put the individual under threat of attack whether verbal or physical.
 This takes a strong sense of determination to carry on regardless.
 This can affect emotional wellbeing as well as physical so I understand when some simply would rather keep their heads down than to stand up to oppression and injustice.

 In the face of all these challenges, what has given you the motivation to continue?

 When I set up Trans Aware it was with a simple concept #freetobeme.
 I came up with this quote which still holds true: